 Anytime you make a large purchase, it's important you understand the warranty and support terms.
 New appliances shouldn’t require much repair and maintenance, but there's always a chance that something goes wrong.
 Some models have a standard warranty that covers everything, but many manufacturers provide different warranties on different elements – for example, it may include separate warranties for labor, parts, the rack and electronics, and the tub and door liner.
 Whether the dishwasher comes with a general warranty or one that covers individual parts and components, the longer it lasts, the better.

 Good customer support is crucial.
 When something goes wrong, you may need product-specific advice or help troubleshooting.
 The manufacturer should be your best resource, even if you bought the dishwasher in a store.
 While you can contact many manufacturers via phone and email, others also offer help over live chat on their websites.

 What Else Is Important When Choosing a Dishwasher?

-There are a few other noteworthy elements to consider when choosing a dishwasher to make sure you get the best possible model to meet your needs.
-Features that improve the convenience of the appliance and safety precautions should all be taken into account before you finalize your purchase.
+There are a few other noteworthy features to consider when choosing the best dishwasher for your needs.
+Features that improve how convenient and safe the appliance is should all be taken into account before you finalize your purchase.

-For homes with children, a dishwasher with safety features is paramount.
-Choosing a model that features a child lock is a smart option, as it prevents the door being opened or the settings being changed while the dishwasher is running a cycle.
-Hidden controls act as another safety feature.
-Models like the GE Profile have the control panel hidden away on the top of the door so it isn't visible or accessible when the dishwasher is closed.
+It’s a smart idea to choose a model that has a child lock.
+This feature keeps kids from opening the door or changing settings while the dishwasher is running.
+Hidden controls are another safety feature.
+Models like the GE Profile hide the control panel on the top of the door so it isn't visible or accessible when the dishwasher is closed.

 Do You Need a Hard-Food Disposer?